adobeio/adobeio-documentation/sign/webhooks/howto_azure.md

-# Using Azure Functions to create an Adobe Sign webhook
+# Using Azure Functions to Create an Adobe Sign Webhook

 ## On this page